 CLIMB OR CYCLE

-We encourage individuals and organizations to take part in this life-changing annual climbing and cycling.
-Every year climbers and cyclers from across the globe join us in the fight against HIV & AIDS.Contact Us
+We encourage individuals and organizations to take part in this life-changing annual climbing and cycling event.
+Every year climbers and cyclists from across the globe join us in the fight against HIV & AIDS.Contact Us

 Why Join Us

 The Geita Gold Mine Kilimanjaro HIV & AIDS Challenge raises funds annually to support communities who are living with the devastation caused by HIV & AIDS.
 The funds raised are allocated to AIDS research, support of orphanages, hospitals and clinics in an attempt to reduce not only the impact of the disease on those left behind by deceased parents and relatives, but also to reduce the stigma and public shunning of those with HIV & AIDS.

 You can help by simply making a donation to the Geita Gold Mine Kilimanjaro Challenge Trust, sponsor a climber or cycler on the challenge or participate yourself and paying the climber or cycler sponsorship amount.